(a) What personal information about you we may collect

 We may collect and process the following personal information about you if you are a Specialist:

-(a) Information we may collect on you: we may collect information about you which may include your name, academic and professional background and employment history, including the identities of your current and former employers and job titles/positions, from publicly available sources such as information that can be found using search engines, on corporate websites and information which you have clearly decided to make public (such as information you have made available on business networking platforms and social media);
+(a) Information we may collect on you: we may collect information about you which may include your name (pinyin), academic and professional background and employment history, including the identities of your current and former employers and job titles/positions, from publicly available sources such as information that can be found using search engines, on corporate websites and information which you have clearly decided to make public (such as information you have made available on business networking platforms and social media); and

 Clients and Prospective Clients